 Common mistakes

-- Treating “found on Google Scholar” as automatic credibility — predatory journals appear there too.
+- Treating “found on Google Scholar” as automatic credibility.
+Predatory journals are indexed there too.

-- Stopping at the abstract or headline — the credibility issues usually hide in methods or funding sections.
+- Stopping at the abstract or headline.
+The credibility issues usually hide in the methods or funding sections.

-- Confusing “many sources say” with “many independent sources confirm” — citation cascades produce the illusion of consensus.
+- Confusing “many sources say” with “many independent sources confirm.”
+Citation cascades manufacture the illusion of consensus.

-- Skipping funding disclosure on industry-sponsored research, then being surprised by alignment with funder interests.
+- Skipping funding disclosure on industry-sponsored research, then being surprised the conclusions favor the funder.

-- Letting AI declare “credible” without traceable evidence; require a citation or “cannot verify” answer.
+- Letting the AI declare a source “credible” without traceable evidence.
+Require a citation or a “cannot verify” answer.

 How to push results further

-- Run the same source through 3 templates (CRAAP, primary-vs-secondary, recency); confidence rises when results agree.
+- Run the same source through three templates (CRAAP, primary-vs-secondary, recency).
+Confidence rises when the verdicts agree.

-- For numerical claims, trace the chain at least 2 levels back; “the WSJ said the WHO said…” is brittle.
+- For numerical claims, trace the chain at least two levels back.
+“The WSJ said the WHO said…” is brittle until you reach the dataset.

-- When the source disagrees with your prior, audit harder — that is exactly when bias is most likely.
+- When the source disagrees with your prior, audit harder.
+That is exactly when your own bias is most likely to wave it through.

-- Build a “do not cite” personal list with one-line reasons; keep it in your notes for future sourcing.
+- Build a personal “do not cite” list with a one-line reason each, kept in your notes for future sourcing.

-- Use the AI as a screener, not a verdict — final call sits with you.
+- Use the AI as a screener, not a verdict.
+The final call sits with you.

 FAQ

-- Can AI tell me if a source is credible?: It can perform a structured audit if you paste the content.
-It cannot vouch for things it has not seen.
+- Can AI tell me if a source is credible?: It runs a fast, structured audit and, in browsing mode, can fetch the page and add citations.
+It cannot vouch for a source it has not actually read, and it can cite content farms, so you confirm the verdict yourself.

-- Is a peer-reviewed paper always credible?: No. Predatory journals exist; flawed peer review exists.
-Use template 9.
+- Is a peer-reviewed paper always credible?: No. Predatory journals and flawed peer review both exist.
+Use template 9 to check indexing and red flags.

-- What is the fastest single check I can run?: CRAAP (template 1) plus primary-vs-secondary tracer (template 3).
-Together they catch 80% of weak sources.
+- What is the fastest single check I can run?: The CRAAP test (template 1) plus the primary-vs-secondary tracer (template 3).
+Together they catch the large majority of weak sources.

 - Should I cite Wikipedia?: Cite the underlying sources Wikipedia points to, not Wikipedia itself.
-Template 11 helps you trace.
+Template 11 helps you trace and grade that citation.

-- What if the source is paywalled?: Get the full text through your library or interlibrary loan; never audit from abstract alone.
+- What if the source is paywalled?: Get the full text through your library or interlibrary loan.
+Never audit from the abstract alone, and do not let a browsing model summarize the abstract as if it read the paper.